LeeMorinUCF/QMB6358F20/demo_04_version_control/GitHub_Quick_Reference.md

 1. After ```push```ing the changes, you should see your latest work in the online repository through your browser.
 Click the refresh button to display the latest content.

+The best part about GitHub is that it allows you to make mistakes and start over.
+GitHub is version control software that stored a copy online, no matter what happens to your physical copy on your laptop.
+You can ```clone``` a new copy and start over.
+You might want to delete the previous ```clone```s but first you should ```git status``` in that folder to see whether you have made some changes that you want to copy to the new ```clone```.
+Then follow the procedure above to ```push``` them to the online repository where they are stored securely.

+## Template:

 ### When this works